 Ada chooses to not publish a list of our available inventory for a few reasons:

 - We are diamond snobs.
-We refuse to offer our clients mediocre diamonds, even if that costs us a sale when someone purchases an unexceptional diamond from another retailer.
+We refuse to offer our clients mediocre diamonds, ever.

 - There are criteria beyond the 4 Cs that define the quality of a diamond, and our expert gemologists use that information to curate lists of beautiful diamonds for each client.